moolen/bent/README.md

 ### File-based

-Specify a configuration in the following format and launch bent with `-provider file` and `-config path/to/config.yaml`.
+Specify a configuration in the following format and launch Bent with `-provider file` and `-config path/to/config.yaml`.
 Bent will continuously read the file and change the envoy configuration.

 ```yaml
 # services are a global collection of endpoints